nfagerlund/terraform/website/docs/cli/state/index.html.md

 and re-creation, usually due to upstream API limitations).

 In some cases, you might want a resource to be destroyed and re-created even when Terraform doesn't think it's necessary.
-This usually comes up for infrastructure objects that aren't fully described by the arguments of their resource declarations due to side-effects that happen during creation; for example, a virtual machine that configures itself with `cloud-init` on startup might no longer meet your needs if the cloud-init configuration changes.
+This is usually for objects that aren't fully described by their resource arguments due to side-effects that happen during creation; for example, a virtual machine that configures itself with `cloud-init` on startup might no longer meet your needs if the cloud-init configuration changes.

-[The `terraform taint` command](/docs/commands/taint.html) tells Terraform to destroy and re-create a particular resource during the next apply, regardless of whether its resource attributes would require that.
+[The `terraform taint` command](/docs/commands/taint.html) tells Terraform to destroy and re-create a particular resource during the next apply, regardless of whether its resource arguments would normally require that.
 Tainting works by marking the state data, so it will take effect on the next apply even if that apply is performed by someone other than yourself.

 [The `terraform untaint` command](/docs/commands/untaint.html) undoes a previous taint, and can also preserve a resource that was automatically tainted due to